Why H.O.M.E.?

 Why should we be concerned about homosexual issues?
 Why should they matter to us?
 The answers to those questions are more fully presented in other sections of this website; but here is a short sketch of them.

 First, because morality is the glue that holds societies together, we need to be concerned about moral issues.
 Homosexual issues are moral issues.
-We can and do prove that homosexual activity is wrong, is immoral.
+And as we easily show in the pages of our website, there is nothing even remotely resembling moral equivalence between heterosexual activity and homosexual activity.

 Third, the negative consequences of homosexual activity are not restricted to homosexuals (and bisexuals).
-Thousands of innocent hemophiliacs died of AIDS in years past because homosexuals (and to a lesser extent bisexuals) infected the blood supply with the AIDS virus.
-Now that AIDS has become so widespread ("thanks" in large part to homosexuals and bisexuals), even some innocent babies are born with AIDS.
-And besides that, the federal government is spending roughly $12 billion annually on STDs, and state governments are spending millions more on them every year---that's money we could be spending feeding starving children around the world or finding a cure for heart disease or arthritis or helping low-income senior citizens pay for expensive prescription drugs, etc. There is a public cost for private unsafe sex.
-(For example, in the year 2000 the federal government spent $1.8 billion for medical treatment of poor AIDS victims, and spent $387.7 million on AIDS prevention programs, and spent $257 million for housing poor and homeless AIDS victims [Chicago Sun-Times, Sept.
-10, 2001, p.
-5].)
+Thousands of innocent hemophiliacs died of AIDS in years past because homosexuals, and to a lesser extent, bisexuals, infected the blood supply with the AIDS virus.
+And now that AIDS has become so widespread ("thanks" in large part to homosexuals and bisexuals), even some innocent babies are born with AIDS.
+Plus, besides that, the federal government is spending roughly $16 billion annually on STDs, and state governments are spending millions more on them every year---that's money we could be spending feeding starving children around the world or finding a cure for heart disease or arthritis or helping low-income senior citizens pay for expensive prescription drugs, etc. There is a public cost for private unsafe sex.

-H.O.M.E. was founded with one main purpose in mind: to expose all the flaws in the arguments homosexuals (and bisexuals) use to try to justify homosexual activity.
+H.O.M.E. was founded by writer, social and political activist, Wayne Lela, with one main purpose in mind: to use science, logic, and natural law to expose all the flaws in the arguments homosexuals (and bisexuals) use to try to justify homosexual activity.
 Other goals are to defend heterosexual sex and marriage, and to expose the liberal pro-homosexual bias of the dominant media.

 We are not criticizing these other conservative groups.
 We are just recognizing that, because so many conservative values are being simultaneously attacked by liberals, the burdens on groups like Focus on the Family, which endeavor to defend all those values, are many and varied and heavy.
 Under those extraordinarily burdensome circumstances, it is understandable that the groups may not have the time and resources to devote to individual issues (e.g., homosexual issues) that more specialized groups like H.O.M.E. have.